 No trimming might leave a greasy, unappealing taste.

-Sinew, or connective tissue, can make the brisket tough and hard to chew if not removed.
+Sinew, or connective tissue, can make the brisket tough to chew if not removed.

 Trimming also allows for optimal penetration of smoke and the used rub, and altogether you end up with better-tasting meat.

 When you properly trim a brisket you will also have a more attractive presentation.
 It is recommended to separate the point and the flat, which are two distinct muscles.

 The point and flat have different characteristics and are used in different recipes.